ogobrecht/ogobrecht.com/content/posts/2021/create-fast-insert-scripts/index.md

 It turned out that a colleague of mine wanted PLEX to export insert scripts for all data in all tables for the initial deployment of a new application.
 I implemented an initial version, but was not happy with the runtime of the insert scripts.
 I now hear some people arguing that there are better tools than insert scripts for importing larger amounts of data - but sometimes this is the only accepted way because only SQL*Plus is available to run the deployment scripts....

-Then I stumbled across an older post by [Connor McDonald on creating fast insert scripts] (https://connor-mcdonald.com/2019/05/17/hacking-together-faster-inserts/).
+Then I stumbled across an older post by [Connor McDonald on creating fast insert scripts](https://connor-mcdonald.com/2019/05/17/hacking-together-faster-inserts/).
 I have integrated his performance hacks into PLEX.

 You can use them as follows (see last parameter):